Example 04: CSV Import - Tables (Documents)¶

 # Use small dataset for quick testing

-python 04_csv_import_documents.py --size small
+python 04_csv_import_documents.py --dataset movielens-small

 # Configure parallel threads and batch size